 In the future this post will describe how Raven is a vertically integrated, self-contained package where everything you need is included, is lightning-fast, and just works out of the box, but I'm still writing it.

 Many IDEs offer core features through third-party plugins.
-This is a big mistake.
+This is a mistake for several reasons:

-Here at Raven we regard any IDE that offers Vim keybindings through a plugin as a non-competitor.
+Lesser designers use plugins as a way to outsource innovation, yielding mediocre performance and a mediocre product.
+We at Raven regard any IDE that offers Vim keybindings through a plugin as a non-competitor.

-Raven's biggest feature is its speed, which we accomplish by (a) refraining from doing flagrantly slow things, and (b) eliminating complicated abstractions that make it difficult to keep an eye on which parts of the code are growing slow:
+Raven's biggest feature is its speed, which we accomplish by (a) refraining from doing slow things, and (b) eliminating complicated abstractions that make it difficult to keep an eye on the code:

 lambda, and a gross